EuroPython/website/data/deadlines/00_tickets.md

 ---
-title: Grab Your Tickets
+title: Buy Remote Tickets
 subtitle: Celebrate Python Together
 url: /tickets
 image: /images/cards/early_bird.jpg
 ---
-We are preparing for a feast of Python programme and events and cannot wait to share with you!
-Get your ticket now and make new Python memories with us in Dublin!
+We are preparing for a feast of Python programme and events to share with you!
+Make new Python memories with us whether you are joining us in Dublin or remotely!